Shiping0608/shiping0608.github.io/_pages/includes/intro.md

 My research primarily centers on two main areas:

 1. **Nonlocal problems**: This encompasses the development of accurate and efficient numerical schemes for solving nonlocal problems.
-Applications of these models including various fields such as geophysics, science, and materials.
+Applications of these models including various fields such as wave propagation in heterogeneous media in geophysics, anomalous diffusion in biology, and dark matter in cosmology.
-2. **Data-driven modeling**: In this area, I explore the applications of neural network techniques to address forward problems that are challenging for traditional methods.
-Additionally, I employ surrogate models to tackle inverse problems effectively.
+2. **Data-driven modeling**: In this area, I utilize neural network techniques to solve time-dependent classical and nonlocal PDEs.
+I explore using machine learning to learn the nonlocal kernels and their applications in material science.